jefedcreator/defi-lend-swap/README.md

 # task2
-Uniswap router v2 implementation and Compound lending  on local ethereum mainnet fork.
-USDC to USDT deployment script executed with hardhat, typescript and ethers.js, Lend USDT and receive cUSDT via one solidity transaction call
+Swapping and Compound lending  on local ethereum mainnet fork.
+USDC to USDT deployment script executed with hardhat, typescript and ethers.js, Swap USDC to USDT and receive cUSDT via one solidity transaction call

 # Advanced Sample Hardhat Project